alphagov/govuk-design-system/src/patterns/addresses/index.md

 ### When to use multiple text inputs

-Use multiple text inputs to offer users a manual option to enter an address, such as for international addresses or when users cannot find their address using an address lookup.
+Only use multiple text inputs to offer users a manual input option when you both:

-Find out which countries the addresses will come from and find a format that supports them.
+- know which countries the addresses will come from
+- can find a format that supports them all – this can be difficult to know if you’re asking for addresses outside of the UK

 Using multiple text inputs means: